lfiaschi/advanced-pymc-marketing-examples/blogs/chronos_pymc_marketing.md

 - Posterior predictive checks for MMM assumptions

 ![MAPE Degradation Analysis](images/chronos_mmm/04_mape_degradation_curve.png)
-*Figure 4: Theoretical relationship between control variable forecast error and MMM prediction degradation.
-This helps set stakeholder expectations—if economic forecasts have 10% MAPE, expect roughly 2-3% additional error in sales predictions.*
+*Figure 4: The practitioner's rule in action: how control forecast errors translate to MMM prediction errors.
+The curve shows that even with 10% MAPE in economic forecasts, sales predictions only degrade by 2-3% when controls explain 20-30% of variance—making this approach viable for real-world planning.*

 ## When This Architecture Shines